pslucas0212/rhel-sca-subscriptionmanager/README.md

 - We won't be reviewing all of Insights capabilites in this section, but we will review a few things Insights to see how a RHEL add-on like Extended Lifecycle Support (ELS).
 Note: There is a time lag between when you register a system with Insights and the Insights client has updated your Insights view.

 - Login to Insights -> [Login](https://cloud.redhat.com/)
-- On the Hybred Cloud Console, chose the the Red Hat Enterprise Link on the left side of the screen
+- On the Hybrid Cloud Console, chose the the Red Hat Enterprise Link on the left side of the screen

 ![Red Hat Hybrid Cloud Console](/images/S15.png)